 One of my UX coaching clients recently asked me about estimating UX projects.
-In this post I’ll share what’s worked best for me along with a free template file you can use for your own projects.
+In this post I’ll share what’s worked best for me and how you can use it for your own projects.

 Consulting work is usually billed on a time and materials basis.
 You come up with an hourly rate and estimate how many hours you think it will take to complete a project.
 The resulting estimate is called a “fixed bid”.
 Clients like this because there is a cap on total hours so they know what to expect.

 There’s also the “Value Based Fee” approach, where you charge a percentage of what you think the project is worth to your client’s business.
 For example, if you can demonstrate that your project will provide an ROI of $100,000 to your client’s bottom line, they shouldn’t have a problem with a $10,000 consulting fee.